Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 where we used the property $\text{Re}[\ui z]=-\text{Im}[z]$ for any complex number $z\in\CC$.
 In fact, it will be useful to also have access to a complex-valued, self-dual version of the KY tensor, namely:

 of which $f_{ab}$ and $f_{ab}^\star$ are the real and (minus) the imaginary part.
-In the tetrad adapted to $f_{ab}$, the latter has two independent components encoded in $C\in\CC$.
-The real and imaginary parts of $C$ are in relation with the two real-valued scalars built from the KY tensor $f_{ab}^\star f^{ab}=4\mathfrak{Z}$ (already defined in \eqref{ffstar}) and $f_{ab}f^{ab}$ (which equals minus the trace of the KS tensor, cf. Eq. \eqref{KSdef}).
+The tensor $\Phi_{ab}$ is a complex-conformal KY (CCKY) tensor, as it satisfies the CCKY equation (cf. \eqref{CCKY}).
+Regardless, in the tetrad adapted to $f_{ab}$, the latter has two independent components encoded in $C\in\CC$.
+The real and imaginary parts of $C$ are in relation with the two real-valued scalars built from the KY tensor: $f_{ab}^\star f^{ab}=4\mathfrak{Z}$ (already defined in \eqref{ffstar}) and $f_{ab}f^{ab}$ (which equals minus the trace of the KS tensor, cf. Eq. \eqref{KSdef}).
 The link between $C\in\CC$ and these two norms is